 Submitted by Farm House Friend - A. Ellison of Glendora California

-Trot through Horses Adored and Men Endured and you’ll sneak a neighbor’s Palomino to a horse show, buy a green gelding as a first horse against all conventional advice, and trek across the Irish countryside on a sassy chestnut.
+Trot through Horses Adored and Men Enduredand you’ll sneak a neighbor’s Palomino to a horse show, buy a green gelding as the first horse against all conventional advice, and trek across the Irish countryside on a sassy chestnut.
 Tag along on several cringe-worthy dates starting with food poisoning at prom to the surprise pie fight.
-Be there when Susan finally falls head over heels with someone tall, dark and handsome (it’s a bay Thoroughbred gelding!).
+Be there when Susan finally falls head over heels with someone tall, dark, and handsome (it’s a bay Thoroughbred gelding!).